LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ThresholdEstimation.md

 ### Ratio Rating

+The Ratio Rating response task is a psychophysical paradigm used to estimate the stimulus intensity required to elicit a specified supra-threshold perceptual response, rather than the minimum intensity required for detection.
+In this task, the subject rates the perceived magnitude of a stimulus using a ratio rating scale (i.e., a visual analog scale with ratio properties), and the response is evaluated relative to a predefined target value.

+For each trial, a stimulus is presented, and the subject provides a rating of its perceived intensity.
+If the reported rating meets or exceeds the target value, the response task returns True; otherwise, it returns False.
+The target, therefore, defines a criterion level of perceived magnitude, and the adaptive estimation algorithm adjusts stimulus intensity to find the level required to exceed this criterion reliably.

 ![](/images/experiments/tests/threshold-estimation/TaskVAS.png)

 *Figure 9:*

+It is essential to distinguish between perception thresholds and supra-threshold perception response thresholds:

+* A perception threshold is the minimum stimulus intensity that can be reliably detected, typically corresponding to a low probability of correct detection (e.g., 50–75%).
+* A supra-maximal threshold, as estimated by the ratio rating task, refers to the stimulus intensity required to evoke a specified magnitude of sensation, well above the detection limit.

+In other words, perception thresholds answer the question **“Can the stimulus be detected?”**, whereas supra-maximal thresholds answer **“How strong must the stimulus be to feel like this much?”**

+#### Task definition

 A threshold estimation test `<threshold-estimation-test>` can be configured to use the Interval Forced Choice response task with the `<interval-forced-choice-task >` element: